This lazy gluten-free tomato soup is creamy like bisque, dairy-free, and is a no-chop no-peel no-blend recipe!

-Just chuck all the ingredients (and they are all store-cupboard staples) in a pot and let bubble away for twenty minutes.
+It’s possibly the easiest recipe ever and is perfect for lunch on days I don’t feel like cooking.
+Just chuck all the ingredients (and they are all store-cupboard staples) in a pot, walk away and let them cook for twenty minutes.
 Done!

-If you’re a bit of a tomato soup fiend like I am (heck I’m a tomato fiend, love them so much) then you might also like to try my quick spicy Indian tomato soup or this roasted red pepper and cherry tomato bisque (loaded with vegetables) No tomatoes, but easy one-pot and low-calorie, this lemon lentil soup with Indian flavors is also the bees knees.
+Are you a tomato soup fiend like I am?
+Then you might also like to try my quick spicy Indian tomato soup or this roasted red pepper and cherry tomato bisque (loaded with vegetables).
+No tomatoes, but easy one-pot and low-calorie, this lemon lentil soup with Indian flavors is also the bee’s knees.

 How to make it

 Done!
-It should look like image number four above.
+Give it a quick whisk in case any of the spices have clumped, and it should look like image number two above.
 Taste and test for seasoning.
 I usually don’t add any salt as there is plenty of salt in the stock cube, but it does depend on the brand you use.

 This soup will keep for up to five days in the fridge and freezes beautifully.
 It’s so easy to make and can be easily doubled or tripled up so I heartily recommend making it in advance and freezing it.

-If the coconut milk seems to separate a bit when the soup has defrosted (which rarely happens) simply whisk your vegan creamy tomato soup a bit to restore it.
+If the coconut milk seems to separate a bit when the soup has defrosted (which rarely happens) simply whisk your tomato soup a bit to restore it.

 This soup can be easily reheated on the stovetop or microwave.

-Did you make this vegan creamy tomato soup?
+Did you make this gluten-free tomato soup?
 Let me know how much you loved it with a star rating in the recipe box, review, or comment below.

 Or take a picture and tag me on Instagram (@the_fiery_vegetarian), I love seeing all your creations!